ThinkDataEd/student/docs/scope.md

 * Create functions.

-##**<u>Unit 3</u>**
+##**Unit 3**
 Unit 3 focuses on data collection methods, including traditional methods of designed experiments and observational studies and surveys.
-It introduces students to sampling error and bias, which cause problems in analysis made from survey data.
-Participatory Sensing is presented as another method of data collection, and students learn to design Participatory Sensing campaigns that will allow them to address particular statistical questions.
+It introduces you to sampling error and bias, which cause problems in analysis made from survey data.
+Participatory Sensing is presented as another method of data collection, and you will learn to design Participatory Sensing campaigns that will allow you to address particular statistical questions.
 Participatory Sensing is a unique data collection method because it uses sensors.
 Furthermore, this method emphasizes the involvement of citizens and community groups in the process of sensing and documenting where they live, work, and play.
 Triggers play an important